YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 As we'll see in the following pages of this tutorial, the CNPF and LNPF come with their own advantages and disadvantages.
 Roughly speaking, the LNPF allows us to model _dependencies_ in the predictive distribution over the target set, at the cost of requiring us to approximate an intractable objective function.

 Furthermore, even _within_ each family, there are myriad choices that can be made.
-The most important is the choice of encoder and decoder architecture.
+The most important is the choice of encoder architecture.
 Each of these choices will lead to neural processes with different inductive biases and capabilities.
 As a teaser, we provide a very brief summary of the neural processes considered in this tutorial (This should be skimmed for now, but feel free to return here to get a quick overview once each model has been introduced.
 Clicking on each model brings you to the Reproducibility page which includes code for running the model):